-There’s just no getting around Austin’s humidity levels.
+There's just no getting around Austin's humidity levels.
 And while you can try to evade the outdoor stickiness by heading indoors, your home is also battling humidity.
-The best way to combat your home’s humidity levels is to install a whole-house dehumidifier.
-At AiRCO Heating and Air Conditioning, we know air conditioners can definitely help in this department, but air conditioners aren’t running 100 percent of the time.
-You need to take extra steps to keep the moisture throughout your home at appropriate levels for both your and your home’s health.
+The best way to combat your home's humidity levels is with whole-house dehumidifiers.
+At AiRCO Heating and Air Conditioning, we know air conditioners can definitely help in this department, but air conditioners aren't running 100 percent of the time.
+You need to take extra steps to keep the moisture throughout your home at appropriate levels for both your and your home's health.

 Living in a hot and humid locale automatically puts your home at risk for higher indoor humidity levels.
 In these types of climates, we tend to over-ventilate our homes, and that can cause problems.
 Your HVAC system inherently brings in the air from outdoors, and the humidity comes right along with it.
 That's what a dehumidifier does–it draws the excess moisture out of your home's air and gets rid of it via a drainage system, leaving your home with drier air and higher comfort.